What is psychodynamic therapy?

 The goal of psychodynamic therapy is to help clients increase self-esteem, recognize their abilities, gain self-awareness, and communicate more effectively with their significant others.
 Psychodynamic theory assumes that chronic problems are rooted in the unconscious mind, and patients must bring these problems to light to experience relief.
 Thus, the client’s self-awareness is integral to discovering these unconscious patterns of thought and understanding how past experiences shaped them.

 In many cases, clients may experience ongoing improvements after psychodynamic treatment has ended.
 Although brief psychodynamic therapy is sufficient for some individuals, others may find that long-lasting benefits come from long-term psychodynamic therapy.
+There are various models of short term psychodynamic psychotherapy that can be effective for different issues, including substance abuse and depression.

 Who can benefit from psychodynamic therapy?

-Even if you’re not living with a mental health condition, you can still benefit from psychodynamic therapy.
+Even if you’re not living with a mental health condition, you can still benefit from psychodynamic therapies.
 It is used to treat anxiety, mood disorders, including depressive symptoms and bipolar disorder, relationship problems, and work and career problems.
 It is also used to treat other serious mental health conditions, especially among individuals who have lost meaning and experience difficulty maintaining interpersonal relationships.

 Research has shown that psychodynamic therapy can effectively treat substance abuse and addiction problems, social anxiety disorder, eating disorders, and post-traumatic stress disorder (PTSD).
 Psychodynamic therapy can also help clients cope with painful feelings, low self-esteem, and unresolved conflicts by exploring past experiences.